 Mogford and his restaurants have been used as a hospitality case study and entrepreneurship textbook illustrating what commitment to employees looks like.
 Similarily, Browns was profiled in a popular capacity management study for Cornell University’s ‘Cornell Hotel and Restaurant Administration Quarterly’ journal.

-We now have twenty restaurants across a plethora of major cities: Bath, Birmingham, Bluewater, Brighton, Bristol, Cambridge, Cardiff, Glasgow Edinburgh, Kingston, Leeds, Liverpool, Manchester, Milton Keynes, Newcastle, Nottingham, Oxford, Reading, Sheffield, Windsor and six restaurants in London.
+We now have twenty restaurants across a plethora of major cities: Bath, Birmingham, Bluewater, Brighton, Bristol, Cambridge, Cardiff, Glasgow Edinburgh, Kingston, Leeds, Liverpool, Manchester, Milton Keynes, Newcastle, Nottingham, Oxford, Reading, Sheffield, Windsor and seven restaurants in London.

 Please feel free to contact our head office anytime.
 Alternatively, you can get in touch with your local Browns Brasserie & Bar directly.